crashappsec/chalk/src/docs/howto-compliance.md

 ##### SolarWinds

-The SolarWinds attack used an IT monitoring system, Orion, which had over 30,000 organizations including Cisco, Deloitte, Intel, Microsoft, FireEye, and US government departments, including the Department of Homeland Security.
+The SolarWinds attack used an IT monitoring system, Orion, which which had over 30,000 organizations including Cisco, Deloitte, Intel, Microsoft, FireEye, and US government departments, including the Department of Homeland Security.
 The attackers created a backdoor that was delivered via a software update.

 [The Untold Story of the Boldest Supply-Chain Hack Ever](https://www.wired.com/story/the-untold-story-of-solarwinds-the-boldest-supply-chain-hack-ever/) - Wired Magazine